seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 ### SCENE III.
 A park near the palace.

-*Enter the two Murderers and FIRST WITCH disguised as a Third Murderer*
+*Enter the two Murderers and First Witch disguised as a Third Murderer*

 **First Murderer**
 But who did bid thee join with us? /